Currently the hiking tour to the New Lava is closed. Click here for more information

-Keflavik International airport is situated on the southwest part of the Reykjanes peninsula.
+Keflavik International Airport is situated on the southwest part of the Reykjanes peninsula.
 Still, most of visitors drive straight to Reykjavik city without experiencing the beautiful magic scenery of the youngest part of Iceland.
-It you arrive early at the airport, then it is a great idea to have airport transfer to your hotel in Reykjavik and at the same time experience the wonders of high temperature area on Reykjanes peninsula.
+If you arrive early at the airport, then it is a great idea to have airport transfer to your hotel in Reykjavik and at the same time experience the wonders of high temperature geothermal area on Reykjanes peninsula.

 Reykjanes is very interesting area seen from a geological point.
 The landscape is rough and a bit alien looking.
 Not much grass, but mostly lava field covered with moss.
 In fact, everywhere you look, no matter in what direction, lava fields stretch to the horizon.
 On the peninsula you will find lot of high temperature geothermal activity, fissures, lava cracks, tectonic faults, volcanic craters, bubbling geysers, geothermal mud pools, lava fields, caves, etc.

-If you prefer then we will take you on a hiking tour to the hot lava with a view over the new crater.
-The hiking tour can be organized from an easy 1 hour hike up to more difficult 3 hours hiking tour, depending on your available time, ability and willingness to walk up mountains.
-It takes only half an hour drive from the airport to the starting point of the hiking tour.
+If you prefer then we will take you on a hiking tour to the new lava with a view over the new craters.
+We may organize the hiking tour ranging from an easy 1-hour hike to more difficult 3-4 hours hiking tour, depending on your available time, ability and willingness to hike up mountains.
+It takes only half an hour drive from Keflavik airport to the starting point of the hiking tour.
 This is definitely once in a lifetime experience, which you will never forget.

 If you like to learn more about volcanic eruptions in Iceland then CLICK HERE